-The Company accounts for income taxes under the asset and liability method that requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of temporary differences between the carrying amounts and tax basis of assets and liabilities.
+The Company accounts for income taxes under the asset and liability method that requires the recognition of deferred tax assets or liabilities for the expected future tax consequences of temporary differences between the financial statement carrying amounts and tax basis of assets and liabilities.
 The Company provides a valuation allowance to reduce its deferred tax assets when it is more likely than not that such assets will not be realized.

-In July 2006, the Financial Accounting Standards Board issued Interpretation No. 48 ("FIN 48"), "Accounting for Uncertainty in Income Taxes - an Interpretation of SFAS No. 109."
+The Company accounts for uncertainty in income taxes by following the Financial Accounting Standards Board issued Interpretation No. 48 ("FIN 48"), "Accounting for Uncertainty in Income Taxes - an Interpretation of SFAS No. 109."
 FIN 48 clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements in accordance with Statement of Financial Accounting Standards No. 109, "Accounting for Income Taxes."
-FIN 48 also prescribes a recognition threshold and measurement of a tax position taken or expected to be taken in an enterprise's tax return.
-The Company adopted FIN 48, as required, effective January 1, 2007.
-The adoption of FIN 48 did not have any impact on the Company's consolidated financial position or results of operations.
+FIN 48 provides guidance for how uncertain tax positions should be recognized, measured, presented and disclosed in the financial statements.
+FIN 48 requires the evaluation of tax positions taken or expected to be taken in the course of preparing tax returns to determine whether the tax positions have met a "more-likely-than-not" threshold of being sustained by the applicable tax authority.
+Tax benefits related to tax positions not deemed to meet the "more-likely-than-not" threshold are not permitted to be recognized in the financial statements.
+Upon adoption of FIN 48, the Company has elected an accounting policy that continues to classify accrued interest and penalties related to liabilities for income taxes in income tax expense.